Disused railway stations on the Bristol to Exeter Line: Long Ashton

 This station was situated on the climb from Bristol up to Flax Bourton Tunnel.
 It was in the valley below Long Ashton, at the place where today there is a flyover for the A370 road.
 It was opened by the Great Western Railway in 1926 Originally named Long Ashton Platform, the suffix was dropped on 23 September 1929, and the station was closed on 6 October 1941.
 There are no visible remains.
-The University of Bristol has plans to open a new station at Long Ashton, west of the old station, as part of its Fenswood Farm development.

 Flax Bourton

 A station known as Bourton was opened in 1860 just west of the short tunnel at the summit of the climb from Bristol.
 It was renamed Flax Bourton on 1 September 1868.
 A house was provided for the station master on the road side above the cutting in which it was situated, a signal box and a couple of small buildings were on the platform.

 A new station was built a little to the west of the original station and opened on 2 March 1893 with improved facilities.
 It was closed to passengers on 2 December 1963.
 It remained open for goods traffic until the end of the following July, after which a Ministry of Fuel and Power depot remained for another forty years or so, but even the connection to this has now been severed.

 The house by the road still stands, as does a derelict goods lock-up on the up (eastbound) platform.
 Friends of Suburban Bristol Railways in their Autumn 2011 newsletter called for the reopening to be considered in the reletting of the Greater Western passenger franchise, and there are some suggestions that the station be used as a transfer point for passengers going to Bristol Airport.

 The next station open southwards is Nailsea and Backwell.